 Check out their Fall in Love getaway package or Romance on the River Package for dining and accommodation bundles.

 Photo courtesy of Destination Campbell River

-North Island – Telegraph Cove and Bear Cove Cottages
+North Island – Bear Cove Cottages

 Idyllically tucked away in charming Port Hardy, Bear Cove Cottages is the ideal vacation spot for avid sport fishermen.
 Whether you’re travelling with your family, with your spouse or a group of friends, you’ll rest easy in one of the Bear Cove Cottages.
 And many of the self-contained cottages have stunning views of Hardy Bay.

 Bear Cove Cottages, in partnership with Wild Salmon, offers all-inclusive vacation and charter packages for salmon and halibut fishing.
 Choose from three- or four-night excursions that include all bait and gear, processing and packaging of fish, accommodation and meals.

 If you’re looking for a quiet, low-key and peaceful weekend getaway, you’ll instantly fall in love with Salt Spring Cottages.
 Located right on Vesuvius Beach, these 2-3 bedroom cottages promise not only waterfront views, but spectacular year-round sunsets, too.

 Picture yourself strolling through the quaint village stores on Salt Spring Island or washing your worries away with a yoga class in the afternoon; relax in the evening next to the wood-burning fireplace or soaking in a claw-foot tub.
 At Salt Spring Cottages, this dream can become a reality.